-Vegan soup with farro, cannellini beans, asparagus, and yellow wax beans, topped with optional Parmesan cheese.
+Vegan soup with farro, cannellini beans, asparagus, and yellow wax beans, topped with nutritional yeast (or optional Parmesan cheese).

 Do you have recipes that have been in a pile for-like-ever that you keep meaning to make, but then a bazillion things get piled on top, and you forget all about them?
 Until you’re finally cleaning your desk, or weeding out your computer files, and eureka! you spy a forgotten recipe you’d tucked away, and you instantly know that’s exactly what you want to make right now and wonder why on earth you hadn’t made it before this?